Interpolating Log-Determinant and Trace of the Powers of Matrix $\mathbf{A} + t \mathbf{B}$: Interpolation of Determinant and Trace

-with \(w_{p+1} = 1\), and the rest of weights \(w_i\), \(i = 1,\dots,p\), are to be found from the known values of the function.
-Unlike the interpolation function in \eqref{eq:approx}, the interpolation of the form \eqref{eq:approx-2} is not useful in practice for two reasons.
-Firstly, the exponentiation terms, \(\t^i\), in \eqref{eq:approx-2} at \(\t \ll 1\) cause arithmetic underflows, leading to inadequate estimation of weights \(w_i\).
-Secondly, the Runge's phenomenon occurs even at low-order interpolations at \(p > 1\).
-That is, since interpolating points \(\t_i \in (0,1]\) are chosen on logarithmic spacings, the interpolation function of \eqref{eq:approx-2} introduces high oscillatory behaviors.
-In contrast, the interpolation function in \eqref{eq:approx} is better suited for logarithmically spaced interpolant points in \(\t \in (0,1]\). \end{remark}
+with \(w_{q+1} = 1\), and the rest of the weights \(w_i\), \(i = 1,\dots,q\) determined from the known values of the function.
+This is not particularly useful in practice, as the exponentiation terms, \(\t^i\), cause arithmetic underflows; also, Runge's phenomenon occurs even for low-order interpolations \(q > 1\). \end{remark}

-In practice, only a few interpolating points \(\t_i\) are sufficient to obtain a reasonable interpolation of \(\tau(\t)\).
-However, when more interpolation points are used (such as when \(p \geq 6\)), the linear system of equations for solving the weights \(w_i\) become ill-conditioned.
-To overcome this issue, orthogonal basis functions can be used (see \eg \citet[\S 7.1]{SEBER-2012} for a general discussion).
+In practice, just a few interpolating points \(\t_i\) are sufficient to obtain a reasonable interpolation of \(\tau_p(\t)\).
+However, when more interpolation points are used (such as when \(p \geq 6\)), the linear system of equations for the weights \(w_i\) becomes ill-conditioned.
+To overcome this issue, orthogonal basis functions can be used (see \eg \citet[Sec.
+7.1]{SEBER-2012} for a general discussion).

 For our application, we seek basis functions \(\phi_i^{\perp}(\t)\) that are orthogonal on the unit interval \(\t \in [0,1]\).
-Since we are interested in functions in the logarithmic scale of \(\t\), we use the Haar measure \(\mathrm{d} \log(\t) = \mathrm{d} \t / \t\) to define the inner product in the space of functions.
+Since we are interested in functions in the logarithmic scale of \(\t\), we define the inner product in the space of functions using the Haar measure \(\mathrm{d} \log(\t) = \mathrm{d} \t / \t\) .
 Applicability of Haar measure can be justified by letting \(\t_i = e^{x_i}\), where \(x_i\) are normally spaced interpolant points.
-Following the discussion of \citet[\S 7.1]{SEBER-2012} for linear regression using orthogonal polynomials, we use the conventional integrals with the Lebesgue measure \(\mathrm{d}x\) to define the inner product of functions.
+Following the discussion of \citet[Sec.
+7.1]{SEBER-2012} for linear regression using orthogonal polynomials, we use the conventional integrals with the Lebesgue measure \(\mathrm{d}x\) to define the inner product of functions.
 The measure \(\mathrm{d} x\) is equivalent to the Haar measure \(\mathrm{d} \log \t\) for the variable \(\t\).

-The desired orthogonality condition in the Hilbert space of functions on $[0,1]$ with respect to the Haar measure becomes
+The desired orthogonality condition in the Hilbert space of functions on \([0,1]\) with respect to the Haar measure becomes

 where \(\delta_{ij}\) is the Kronecker delta function.
-The set of orthogonal functions \(\phi_i^{\perp}(\t)\) can be presented based on the linear combination of non-orthogonal basis functions in \eqref{eq:basis} by
+A set of orthogonal functions \(\phi_i^{\perp}(\t)\) can be constructed from the set of non-orthogonal basis functions \(\{\phi_i\}_{i=1}^q\) in \eqref{eq:basis} by recursive application of Gram-Schmidt orthogonalization